Rural and Remote Division of Family Practice

 This is not a crisis service.
 If you need immediate help, the Physician Health Program (PHP) is available 24/7 at 1-800-663-6729.

-When P2P Can Help
+When the P2P Support Program Can Help?

 • After a difficult case or adverse event